gottacatchenall/ms_corridor_optimization/README.md

 ***Figure 1: concept fig***

-## Process-based optimization
+## Process-based optimization (using occupancy dynamics)

 Here we use occupancy dynamics as the process, although we emphasize that this method works for arbitraty process models and is instead limited only by the computational demands of a given process model.

+Compute new resistance surface which gives pairwise potential values for each pair of points.

+### Occupancy model

+This pairwise potential value becomes normalized dispersal potential in spatially-explicit metapopulation dynamics model [@hanski2000, @ovask2003].
+Done using `MetacommunityDynamics.jl`.

+There might be attempts at analytic stuff but maybe not here?

 ***Figure 2: MTE versus epoch fig***: shows the chains move toward higher extinction times over time, i.e. it works.